jpace/ijdk/README.md

 # Usage

 IJDK has a very expansive (but growing) library for Java I/O and collections, as an alternative to the JDK code.
-It is mostly inspired by Ruby, and parallels Ruby code as closely as possible, moreso than the Apache Commons and Guava libraries.
+It is mostly inspired by Ruby, and parallels Ruby code as closely as possible, usually moreso than the Apache Commons and Guava libraries.

 * shortcuts for list creation:

 This is one of the most used pieces of code in IJDK, a shortcut for `new ArrayList<Type>(Arrays.asList(new Type[] { one, two, three }))`.
-The returned list is a dynamically-sized array, unllike `Arrays.asList`, which returns a fixed-size array.
+The returned list is a dynamically-sized array, unlike `Arrays.asList`, which returns a fixed-size array.

 ```java
    List<String> names = ICore.list("bart", "lisa", "maggie");